AnthonyLzq/TypeScriptProjectGenerator/readme.md

 - If you choose this option, now you are able to run a server that has one main route, `home` (`/`), and another one, `users` (`/users` or `/users/:userId`).
 - To connect your server with your `MongoDB` database, you need to provide your `uri` in the `.env` and uncomment the indicated lines in the `src/network/server.ts` file.
 - Once you have done that, now you can perform the following `HTTP REQUEST`: `GET`, `POST`, `PATCH` and `DELETE`.
+- In order to use the global variable declared in the `src/custom/global.variables.ts` file, you have to add the following lines in the external file you want to use it:
+    ```typescript
+    import { CustomNodeJSGlobal } from '/direction/to/global.variables/file'
+    declare const global: CustomNodeJSGlobal
+    ```
+    Now, your are able to use the global variable.
 - The provided project structure is inspired in my personal experience as [`Node.js`](https://nodejs.org/en/) developer and the [`Nest`](https://nestjs.com/) framework.
 - The server is fully tested and has no errors (at least for now), feel free to report one [here](https://github.com/AnthonyLzq/typescript-project-generator/issues).
 - Support for windows and linux platforms is available.